-- 2. What process should PG&E follow in determining the kind of storage proposals that should be solicited and which proposals will be required? - 3.
+- 1. Under what conditions will ISPs be allowed to compete to provide this incremental firm core storage capacity? - 2.
+What process should PG&E follow in determining the kind of storage proposals that should be solicited and which proposals will be required? - 3.
 Should ISPs be required to meet certain reliability standards or be required to maintain sufficient facilities in order to deliver gas to PG&E's core customers under all conditions without relying on PG&E?

 To that end, the Commission adopted an unopposed stipulation between PG&E and the active parties in that proceeding to establish procedures for soliciting and evaluating bids from storage providers interested in providing incremental firm storage capacity to PG&E's core customers.
+113

 We adopt similar procedures here.
 While the MOU provides that the ISPs will provide 862 MMcf/d of storage withdrawal capacity, it does not specify the rates, terms, and conditions for providing such capacity.
-Thus, as a condition to granting PG&E's request to have core customers source the storage withdrawal capacity necessary to meet the Reliability Standard, we direct PG&E to establish the solicitation and evaluation process outlined in Appendix I. The process will require that PG&E (through CGS), Cal Advocates, and TURN (if it chooses to participate) develop a methodology to evaluate bilateral contract proposals between CGS and ISPs, or a Request for Offers (RFO), including a bid acceptance process.
-Final terms will specify the costs for storage, amounts, and withdrawal and injection rates.
+Thus, as a condition to granting PG&E's request to have core customers source the storage withdrawal capacity necessary to meet the Reliability Standard, we direct PG&E to establish the solicitation and evaluation process outlined in Appendix I. The process will require that PG&E (through CGS), Cal Advocates, and TURN (if it chooses to participate) develop a methodology to evaluate bilateral contract proposals between CGS and ISPs, or a Request for Offer (RFO), including a bid acceptance process.
+Final terms will specify the costs for storage, storage amounts, and withdrawal and injection rates.
 The objective of the contract and RFO evaluation and solicitation process is for PG&E to negotiate, and Cal Advocates and TURN to approve, the rates, terms, and conditions for the entire capacity that PG&E's core customers will need to purchase from ISPs in order to meet the Reliability Standard.
 CTAs will negotiate for their customers to procure required amounts of storage.

 We agree with OSA that Joint ISPs should be required to maintain standby power generation capacity.
 We find that maintaining standby power is necessary because if an ISP loses power, it may not be able to provide reliable gas storage services.
 Accordingly, we direct PG&E and the other parties to include as a requirement in the RFO that Joint ISPs must agree to have standby power generation capacity at the storage fields that serve PG&E's core customers.
+We also agree with OSA's recommendation that the Joint ISPs should submit S-MAP metrics that are applicable to their storage operations.
+Accordingly, on we direct the Joint ISPs to submit S-MAP metrics regarding their storage operations on an annual basis, starting on January 30, 2020.